dsccommunity/DscWorkshop/Exercises/Task1.md

 ## 1.3 Add a new role

-Now, your branch office in Frankfurt needs a new role for SQL servers.
-The business has defined the following requirements:
+Now, your branch office in Frankfurt has requested a new role for WSUS servers.
+This requires you to configure the WSUS feature and set a registry key.

-- A specific network config.
-The new VM needs the address 10.0.1.42/24, with its DNS servers being 10.0.1.10 and 10.0.1.11.
-The gateway address should be 10.0.1.1
-- The windows features NET-Framework-Core and NET-Framework-45-Core need to be installed.

-This new role should enable SQL administrators to build on top of the basic infrastructure.
+This new role should enable WSUS administrators to build on top of the basic infrastructure.

-1. Let us now create a new Role for a SQL Server in the DSC_ConfigData\Roles folder.
-This Role's YAML will subscribe to the configurations NetworkIpConfiguration and WindowsFeatures and will define configuration data (Settings) for each of the configurations.
+1. Let us now create a new Role for a WSUS Server in the DSC_ConfigData\Roles folder.
+This Role's YAML will subscribe to the configuration "WindowsFeatures" and will define configuration data (Settings) for the configuration.

     ```powershell
-    $SQLServerRoleYAML = @'
+    $WsusServerRoleYAML = @'
     Configurations:
-    - NetworkIpConfiguration
     - WindowsFeatures

-    NetworkIpConfiguration:
-    - IpAddress: 10.0.1.42
-    - Prefix: 24
-    - Gateway: 10.0.0.1
-    - DnsServer:
-        - 10.0.0.10
-        - 10.0.0.11

     WindowsFeatures:
       Name:
-    - +NET-Framework-Core
-    - +NET-Framework-Core-45
+        - +UpdateServices
     '@

-    New-Item -Path .\DSc_ConfigData\Roles\SqlServer.yml -Value $SQLServerRoleYAML -ItemType File
+    New-Item -Path .\DSc_ConfigData\Roles\WsusServer.yml -Value $WsusServerRoleYAML -ItemType File

     ```
-2. Now let us add a new node YAML (DSCSQL01.yml) in the Pilot which is based on this Role.
+2. Now let us add a new node YAML (DSCWS01.yml) in the Pilot which is based on this Role.

     ```powershell
-    $DSCSQL01YAML = @'
+    $DSCWS01YAML = @'
-    NodeName: DSCSQL01
+    NodeName: DSCWS01
     Environment: Pilot
-    Role: SQLServer
+    Role: WsusServer
-    Description: SQL Server in Pilot
+    Description: WSUS Server in Pilot
     Location: Frankfurt

     NetworkIpConfiguration: